In Him Ministries:

 No one is required to keep the Sabbath or the other ceremonial aspects of the Old Covenant law.

-No one has the right to judge you regarding the days you set apart for God, or the foods you eat.
+No one has the right to judge you regarding the days you set apart for God or the types of food you eat.

-Romans 14:5-12 says, “One person esteems one day as better than another, while another esteems all days alike.
+Romans 14:5-13 says, “One person regards a certain day above the others, while someone else considers every day alike.
 Each one should be fully convinced in his own mind.
-6 The one who observes the day, observes it in honor of the Lord.
-The one who eats, eats in honor of the Lord, since he gives thanks to God, while the one who abstains, abstains in honor of the Lord and gives thanks to God.
-7 For none of us lives to himself, and none of us dies to himself.
-8 For if we live, we live to the Lord, and if we die, we die to the Lord.
-So then, whether we live or whether we die, we are the Lord’s.
-9 For to this end Christ died and lived again, that he might be Lord both of the dead and of the living.
-10 Why do you pass judgment on your brother?
-Or you, why do you despise your brother?
-For we will all stand before the judgment seat of God; 11 for it is written, “As I live, says the Lord, every knee shall bow to me, and every tongue shall confess to God.”
-12 So then each of us will give an account of himself to God.”
+He who observes a special day does so to the Lord; he who eats does so to the Lord, for he gives thanks to God; and he who abstains does so to the Lord and gives thanks to God.
+For none of us lives to himself alone, and none of us dies to himself alone.
+If we live, we live to the Lord, and if we die, we die to the Lord.
+So whether we live or die, we belong to the Lord.
+For this reason Christ died and returned to life, that He might be the Lord of both the dead and the living.

 We labor in vain when we try to live by the Old Covenant law.